evaaaaawu/evaaaaawu.com/src/content/en/css-grid-implementation-cheatsheet.md

 ### **Container Overall**

+These properties control the alignment and positioning of the grid as a whole.

 #### **align-content**

-- Vertical alignment of the entire container
+- Controls the vertical alignment of the entire grid within its container
+- Applicable when the grid's total size is less than the container's size

 <!-- ```css
 .container {